Jeff Kobernus: Washington Nationals

-The Washington Nationals drafted Kobernus in the second round, with the 50th overall selection, of the 2009 MLB Draft.
+The Washington Nationals drafted Kobernus in the second round, with the 50th overall selection, of the 2009 MLB draft.
 After the 2012 season, the Boston Red Sox selected Kobernus in the Rule 5 draft and traded him to the Detroit Tigers.
 Kobernus competed for a spot with the Tigers as a left fielder but was returned to the Nationals during spring training.

 Kobernus was called up to the Nationals from the Syracuse Chiefs of the Triple-A International League on May 25, 2013.
 He made his major league debut that day as a pinch runner.
 He hit his only MLB home run on June 18, as a pinch hitter against the Philadelphia Phillies.
 He played in 15 games, starting only six of them, before he was sent back to the minors in at the end of June.
 He returned to the Nationals in September, playing 9 games, six of them as a pinch runner.
 He finished 2013 with a .167 batting average with the home run his lone extra base hit and RBI.
 He stole three bases but was caught stealing twice.
 After another season in the minors, Kobernus appeared in 4 games for the Nationals in 2014, now as a second baseman.
 He batted 0-for-6 with one walk.

 The Nationals released Kobernus during spring training in 2015.
 He played for three minor league teams in the San Francisco Giants organization in 2015, batting a combined .231/.288/.276.

 Lancaster Barnstormers

 On March 15, 2016, Kobernus signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 Bench coach and baseball operations manager Ross Peeples said in a press release: "He is a guy the Nationals moved from second base to the outfield, and he wants to go back to his original position".
-In 55 games he hit .295/.313/.335 with 1 home run, 22 RBIs, and 22 stolen bases.
+In 55 appearances for Lancaster, Kobernus batted .295/.313/.335 with one home run, 22 RBI, and 22 stolen bases.

-In 2017, Kobernus returned to the Barnstormers for a second season.
-In 7 games he went 9-29 (.310) with 0 home runs, 0 RBIs and 2 stolen bases.
+Kobernus played in only seven games for the Barnstormers in 2017, going 9-for-29 (.310) with two stolen bases.